 Heather's journey into the realm of jiu-jitsu began at the end of 2020, inspired by her husband, Joel Kerekes, who introduced her to this dynamic martial art.
 She began her training at Paragon in California, a prestigious establishment founded by Brazilian Jiu-Jitsu practitioner Franjinha Miller.

 Her dedication and passion for jiu-jitsu became evident when she earned her blue belt in October 2022 while training at Paragon.
 Heather has consistently relished not only the rigorous training but also the excitement and challenges of the competition scene, which allows her to continually test her skills.
+Heather was promoted to purple belt in February 2026 by Joel Kerekes and Troy Holton.

 In parallel with her jiu-jitsu journey, Heather has long nurtured a profound passion for working with children.
 Her extensive experience, knowledge, and expertise in child development have been cultivated over the years.